st-js/st-js.github.io/User_guide/1_Getting_started/1_Creating_a_project_with_Maven.md

 ---
 layout: userguide
-title: User Guide
+title: Creating an ST-JS project using Maven
 ---

-## Creating an ST-JS project using Maven

 In this Chapter, you will learn how to build a "Hello World" application using ST-JS.
 In order to follow this chapter knowledge of Maven, Java, JavaScript and HTML is required.
 We will configure this Hello World project